 Access hours of meditones music inside the Sanctuary with your FREE trial today!

-Becoming Calm: The Ultimate Guide to Overcome Anxiety
+Becoming Calm: The Ultimate Guide to Overcome Anxiety, Stress & Overwhelm

 We are living through a global stress epidemic.
 Millions of us worldwide suffer from stress-related diseases and disorders.
 From income inequality and systemic disadvantage, to natural disasters and a climate emergency; how could we not be anxious?!

 In this environment, becoming calm can feel beyond our reach.
-And yet overcoming stress, anxiety and exhaustion has never been more crucial.
+And yet overcoming stress, anxiety and overwhelm has never been more crucial.

 In order to weather the storm of an uncertain world, we need resilience.